-Reviews and ratings on your product pages is social proof and helps persuade making a purchase, by reducing any lingering hesitation and risk for the buyer.
+Reviews and ratings on your product pages are social proof and help persuade making a purchase, by reducing any lingering hesitation and risk for the buyer.
 More product reviews and higher ratings mean better conversion rates.
 You can opt for testimonials, social media content or actual product reviews.

 63% of customers are more likely to make a purchase from a site which has user reviews.

 If you're just implementing reviews and there are none, you can run a promotion, inviting previous buyers to review products.
 Once reviews start coming in, be completely open and transparent - show the bad and the good.

 As free shipping is so common with e-tailers, people have gotten used to it.
 So it's self-explanatory to have that info clearly displayed on the product page if you yourself need to charge extra for shipping.
 Making shipping rates visible only later in the shopping cart or worse yet, during checkout, is one of the biggest reasons for cart abandonment (provided, you charge extra).

 It's also a best practice to use standard shipping rates, rather than calculating them during checkout depending on the order.
 But being able to offer free shipping is a sure way to boost conversions.